Tournedos/Tournedos.github.io/_tabs/ACT2.md

   style="width:100%; height:70vh; border:none;">
 </iframe>

-Direct inflow analysis confirms that **FPS channels fed most of BR’s growth**, with 912 transitions—more than twice that of the next contributor, Sandbox.
-Sports and Single Player/Open World follow, while MOBA and MMORPG contribute relatively few.
-This pattern aligns with mechanical overlap: BR shares shooting, looting, map navigation, and competitive mechanics with these genres, making the transitions natural.
+The Sankey diagram and the distribution of first detected phases together provide a clear picture of the **origins of Battle Royale creators**.

+Rather than emerging solely in isolation, BR drew in part from pre-existing creators specialized in another genre.
+The largest inflow into BR comes from FPS, followed by Sandbox, Sports, and Single Player / Open World, while traditionally competitive genres such as MOBA and MMORPG contribute relatively few creators.
+This structure highlights that BR primarily attracted creators whose prior content already shared mechanical or audience overlap with the genre.

+The first detected phase plot complements this view by capturing how entry points into YouTube gaming evolved over time.
+Before 2017, FPS clearly dominated as the main entry genre for new channels.
+From 2017 onward, this pattern shifts sharply: Battle Royale becomes the most common first detected genre, coinciding with the Fortnite boom.
+This indicates that BR did not only attract existing creators from adjacent genres, but also became the default entry point for a new generation of channels.

-Temporally, inflows are low in 2015–2016, surge in 2017, peak during the 2018 Fortnite boom, and taper as BR matures in 2019.
-By early 2018, BR overtakes FPS and Sandbox as the dominant first phase for new channels.
-Yet, raw counts alone cannot prove cannibalization, large FPS→BR flows might simply reflect FPS’s overall size.
+Taken together, these two visualisations show that BR creators originated from two distinct but reinforcing sources: a reorientation of creators previously active in other genres, and a wave of new entrants for whom BR constituted their initial positioning on the platform.
+Yet, raw counts alone cannot prove cannibalization in existing creators, as large FPS→BR flows might for example simply reflect FPS’s overall size.
 To clarify, we next examine correlations between BR inflows and inflows to other genres.

 ---